ushmm/atrocity-prevention-data/README.md

 - *all_sources.csv*: The "study-factor" level dataset that results from the code below.

-- *code_guide_2023.csv*: The ordered list of researchers responsible for coding each article, which we use to filter the excerpt-level data from Dedoose.
+- *code_guide_2023.csv*: The list of researchers responsible for coding each article, which we use to filter the excerpt-level data from Dedoose.

-- *data_dictionary.csv*: A guide to the variables in the *all_factors.csv* and *all_sources.csv* datasets.
+- *data_dictionary_2023.csv*: A guide to the variables in the *all_factors.csv* and *all_sources.csv* datasets.

 - *excerpts_2023.csv*: The excerpt-level data from Dedoose, the qualitative coding software that we use for this project.
 This is the cumulative data from Dedoose, combining excerpts from the most recent studies and studies that we included in previous project updates.